shellbro/dockerfile-dropbox/README.md

 # Quick start (store files inside a container)

 ```
-docker run --name=dropbox -d --restart=always shellbro/dropbox
+$ docker run --name=dropbox -d --restart=always shellbro/dropbox
 ```

-After container is created click on the URL from `docker logs dropbox` to link your Dropbox account.
+After container is created click on the URL from `$ docker logs dropbox` to link your Dropbox account.

 # Quick start (store files on the host)